gabrieldemarmiesse/getting_started_open_source/README.md

-# Making a pull request to an open-source project
+# Making a pull request to an open-source projects

 You want to make a pull request to an open-source project?
 You don't know how to do it?